-I would like to spend some time at the TNU to learn about mathematical modeling, Computational Psychiatry or Computational Psychosomatics.
+I would like to spend some time at the TNU to learn about Neuromodeling, Computational Psychiatry or Computational Psychosomatics.
 Is that possible?

-Due to limited desk space and supervision capacity and to maintain our scientific focus, we can only support research stays at the TNU that are tied to an ongoing collaborative project within our core areas of interest.
+Due to limited desk space and supervision capacity, we can only support research stays at the TNU that are tied to a collaborative project within our core areas of interest.
 Please note also that we require a minimum duration of 6 months – shorter stays are usually inefficient and do not easily allow guests to integrate into the unit.

 I would like to use the tools you have been developing.
 Could I have a copy of your software?